-Elena Papadaki is a Paris-based academic and cultural practitioner.
+Elena Papadaki is a researcher, academic and curator.
 Her doctoral research (Goldsmiths, University of London – Centre for Cultural Studies / Arts and Computational Technology), titled: “Curating Screens: Art, Performance and Public Spaces,” has examined the curation of screen media in diverse physical environments.

-Having previously held posts at the Hellenic Ministry of Culture (department of Museum Studies), the Chamber of Fine Arts of Greece and the International Council of Museums (ICOM), she has over ten years of professional experience in the arts and museum sector.
-A voting member of the International Council of Museums (ICOM) and the ICOM International Committee for audiovisual, new technologies and social media (AVICOM), her research interests lie in the intersection of screen-based arts, spatial theory, and audience reception.
+Having previously held posts at the Hellenic Ministry of Culture (department of Museum Studies), the Chamber of Fine Arts of Greece and the International Council of Museums (ICOM), Elena has over ten years of professional experience in the arts and museum sector.
+A voting member of the International Council of Museums (ICOM) and the ICOM International Committee for audiovisual, new technologies and social media (AVICOM), her research interests lie in the intersection of technology-reliant artworks, curatorial discourse, interdisciplinary collaboration, and audience reception.

-- Voting member: ICOM (International Council of Museums), AVICOM (International Committee for audiovisual, new technologies, and social media)
+- Voting member of AVICOM (International Committee for audiovisual, new technologies, and social media)

-- Regular member: CECA (International Committee for Education and Cultural Action)
+- Regular member of CECA (International Committee for Education and Cultural Action)

-- Fellow: Higher Education Academy – UK (FHEA)
+- Senior Fellow of the Higher Education Academy – UK (SFHEA)